MarioVieilledent/js-framework-comparison/README.md

   - Folders: 3676
 - Size of built app: 153 KB
 - Size of minified JS files: 138 KB

 - Components: generated folder containing 4 files, model and controler is a TypeScript class
 - State: `a: Type = 'val';` as a class attribute (in ts file, need to access them with `this` keyword)
+- Primitives: Not native to Angular, pretty verbose

+> `npm i`

+> `ng s`

+> `ng build --configuration production`

+### React

+- Size of development folder: 278 MB
+- Contains:
+  - Files: 36800
+  - Folders: 34805
+- Size of built app: 540 KB
+- Size of minified JS files: 531 KB

+- Components: generated folder containing 4 files, model and controler is a TypeScript class
+- State: `a: Type = 'val';` as a class attribute (in ts file, need to access them with `this` keyword)